robie2011/docker_symmetricds_community/ReadMe.md

 - content of `sym_image/data` will be copied to `/data` during image build process
 - are stored in sym_image/data folder and will be copied to image during build process
 - Enviromental variable `SYM_ENGINE_FILE` is used for choosing engine on first container start (default: `client-machine01.properties`).
+- used db for sync: `sym`.
+Desired table configurations can be made in `import.preinstall.sql`.
+- services
+    - sym0: is the master node.
+Uses `server.properties` engine file.
+    - symmetricds configuration can be found in `import_master.sql`
+    - sym1: is the client node.
+Uses `client-machine01.properties` engine file.
 - For each SymmetricDS container an sql script can be imported once.
 Enviromental variable `DB_SCRIPT` is used to specify it.

 ## Admin Tasks